cosmos/gaia/docs/docs/migration/cosmoshub-4-v9-Lambda-upgrade.md

 ---
-title: Cosmos Hub 4, Lambda Upgrade
+title: Cosmos Hub 4, v9-Lambda Upgrade Instructions
-order: 1
+order: 5
 ---
 <!-- markdown-link-check-disable -->
-# Cosmos Hub 4, v9-Lambda Upgrade, Instructions

 This document describes the steps for validator and full node operators for the successful execution of the [v9-Lambda Upgrade](https://github.com/cosmos/gaia/blob/main/docs/roadmap/cosmos-hub-roadmap-2.0.md#v9-lambda-upgrade-expected-q1-2023), which contains the following main new features/improvement: